Kotlin/KEEP/proposals/type-aliases.md

 Type aliases do not introduce new types.
 Instead, they are fully expanded, and are equivalent to the corresponding underlying types.

-Use **value classes** to define new types (which are not assignment-compatible with the corresponding underlying types, but do not introduce overhead related to additional heap allocations), Value classes will be supported closer to [Project Valhalla](http://openjdk.java.net/projects/valhalla/) release.
+To introduce new types (which are not assignment-compatible with the corresponding underlying types, but do not introduce overhead related to additional heap allocations), use **value classes**.
+Value classes will be supported closer to [Project Valhalla](http://openjdk.java.net/projects/valhalla/) release.

 **NB** Java has no concept of "type aliases" and can't see them in class member signatures.